Skip to content

 Troubleshooting: Cannot Find or Enable the App

-If you cannot find the app, ensure you have downloaded it from the Microsoft Store.
-If the toggle is greyed out, your computer might be managed by an organization or school.
-In these cases, your IT administrator controls the privacy settings.
-You can also check if your Windows version is up to date, as older versions may not support the latest viewer features.
+If you can’t find the Diagnostic Data Viewer, make sure you’ve downloaded it from the Microsoft Store.
+If the option to turn it on is greyed out, your computer might be managed by your work or school, meaning an IT admin controls these settings.
+Checking for Windows updates can also help, as older versions might not support the viewer.

 Enterprise and Privacy Context